Lessons from the audits of CPD records

 2. Keep written records of CPD planning, objectives, activity and evaluation

-This is a requirement in the CPD Rules in force from 1 January 2021.
+This is a requirement of the CPD Rules.
 No particular format is required but there is a template you can use available on our CPD webpage.
 Every Costs Lawyer audited this year used this template and by using this structure they complied with many of the points in the Audit Checklist.
 Our evidence from the audit is that Costs Lawyers are finding this template useful.

 “I need to assess my needs at the beginning of the year and plan out/ resource sources at an earlier point in the year.
 The template this year has helped, but I feel I can utilize it further next year.”